Generating Novel Scene Compositions from Single Images and Videos: Related work

+Unlike previous single-image and few-shot GANs, our proposed model, called SIV-GAN (\textbf{S}ingle \textbf{I}mage and \textbf{V}ideo GAN), addresses the difficulties associated with training from scratch in the above extremely limited data regimes.
+By utilizing just one or several very similar images, our model generates diverse images with new scene compositions, e.g., rearranging objects within scenes or modifying their shape and size, simply by resampling the input noise.
+We compare our model to single-image~\citep{Shaham2019SinGANLA,Hinz2020ImprovedTF} and few-shot GANs~\citep{anonymous2021towards}, as well as to the diffusion-based fine-tuning approach DreamBooth \citep{ruiz2023dreambooth}.

+A preliminary version of this work has been published in \citep{sushko2021one}.
+Compared to \citep{sushko2021one}, we provide a more detailed discussion and description of the approach and a thorough experimental evaluation and ablations studies.
+The ablation studies analyse the impact of diversity regularization, design choices, and the impact of the average similarity of training images.

-\section{Related Work}
+\section{Related work}

+The goal of this work is to train a generative model to synthesize diverse and high-quality images in extremely low data regimes from scratch.
+Among the two current dominant paradigms for image generation, GANs and diffusion models, only GAN approaches have been employed to tackle unconditional training from one or just a few images without using pre-training.
+On the contrary, most recent diffusion models still require large datasets, e.g., more than 5000 images for successful training \citep{wang2023patch}, or need pre-training \citep{giannone2022few,moon2022fine, ruiz2023dreambooth}.
+Therefore, our focus in this study is on GANs.
+The related literature to our work encompasses two types of models: single-image and few-shot GAN approaches.

-\paragraph{Single Image Generative Models} Several works have investigated learning generative models from a single image. \cite{Ulyanov2018DeepIP,Shocher2018ZeroShotSU} showed that when trained on a single image, a deep convolutional network can learn a useful representation that captures the internal statistics of that image.
-These learned representations can be employed to synthesize textures from a sample texture image \citep{Jetchev2016TextureSW,Bergmann2017LearningTM,Ulyanov2016TextureNF,Zhou2018NonstationaryTS,Li2016PrecomputedRT,Ulyanov2017ImprovedTN}, to "blindly" super-resolve \citep{Shocher2018ZeroShotSU,BellKligler2019BlindSK,Lugmayr2020SRFlowLT}, or to inpaint the image~\citep{Ulyanov2018DeepIP}.
-Recently, single image GAN models \citep{Shocher2019InGANCA,Shaham2019SinGANLA} have been proposed, revealing the power of image priors learned from a single natural image for synthesis and manipulation tasks.
-InGAN \citep{Shocher2019InGANCA} introduced a GAN model conditioned on a single natural image, which can remap the input to any size or shape while preserving its internal patch-based distribution.
-SinGAN \citep{Shaham2019SinGANLA} employed an unconditional GAN to produce images of arbitrary size from noise, and used a multi-stage training scheme to learn the multi-scale patch distribution of an image.
-ConSinGAN \citep{Hinz2020ImprovedTF} extended SinGAN by improving the rescaling for multi-stage training and training several stages concurrently, which enabled reducing the size of the model and making the training more efficient.
-Alternatively, instead of using adversarial training \citet{granot2021drop} proposed to use a patch-nearest-neighbour search.
+\myparagraph{Single-image GANs.} The challenge of training GANs from limited data is the problem of overfitting, which leads to memorization issues and training divergence~\citep{Karras2020TrainingGA}.
+As one approach to mitigate the memorization issues, single-image GAN models proposed not to learn the statistics of the whole given image, but only the distribution of its patches.
+For example, this can be achieved by employing a cascade of multi-scale patch-GANs~\citep{isola2017image} trained in multiple stages.
+For example, SinGAN \citep{Shaham2019SinGANLA} employed an unconditional GAN to produce images of arbitrary size from noise, and used a multi-stage training scheme to learn the multi-scale patch distribution of an image.
+ConSinGAN \citep{Hinz2020ImprovedTF} improved SinGAN by rescaling the multi-stage training and training several stages concurrently, which enabled reducing the model size and made the training more efficient.